CreamyMilk/zukees/README.md

 - [x] Login Page
 - [x] Cache User details
 - [x] Add Counters below chart
+- [x] Switch Contacts with a profile page
+- [x] Add Tabs to the all tenatns page
+- [ ] Make a new form of checkout
 - [ ] Turn store into a cart system
-- [ ] Switch Contacts with a profile page
-- [ ] Add Tabs to the all tenatns page
-- [ ] Make a new form of checkout